-Would you like to increase lead generation to convert prospects into customers for your enterprise?
+Would you like to increase Lead Generation to convert prospects into customers for your enterprise?
 Wondering how to identify potential leads organically and nurture them on LinkedIn?

 LinkedIn is a social platform developed for professionals who want to establish business relationships and generate leads to grow their network.
 However, the platform seems like a person who is insanely smart and brimming with potential, but potters about indifferently.
-This is surprising for people who would like to see that person for what he/she could be and realize that potential.
+This is surprising for people who would like to see that person for what he/she could be and realise that potential.
 This is especially frustrating for social media marketers who are trying to use the platform for sales and marketing.

 Here, you will find a 3-step plan to develop long-standing relationships with people built on trust, without spending money on ads.

 Why LinkedIn is a tremendous source of prospects for marketers

 LinkedIn has over 600 million users worldwide who represent a wide range of industries.
 The platform’s robust targeting and search features will help you connect with the right professionals and enterprises.
 It also offers background intel on large and small organisations for subscribers and free users.

 The platform’s algorithm is marketer-friendly and gives exceptional reach for local content.
 However, there are a few reasons why it’s difficult to market yourself and your business on LinkedIn: